coralproject/ask-docs/docs_dir/products/askuserguide.md

 #### Flagging

-Similarly, if you have received a submission that has offensive or harassing content you may choose to **flag** this item.
+Similarly, if you have received a submission that has offensive, harassing, or otherwise low-value content, you may choose to **flag** this item.
 This item then can be reviewed by a community manager by filtering to "Flagged" items in the submission navigator, or you can avoid continuing to see flagged submissions by filtering to "Flagged Submissions Hidden".

 #### Adding Tags